JackieTseng/paper-notes/docs/2/README.md

 ### Discussions

 * **Pruning and Quantization** working together receives the best compression rate and performance.
-* **Linear Initizlization** outperforms the density initialization and random initialization.
+* **Linear Initizlization** outperforms the density-based initialization and random initialization.

 ### Q & A
 1. How does the index-difference-encoding method works in pruning?